 The My Book is Western Digital’s flagship harddrive for desktop use.

-It looks like a book, hence the name.
+It looks like a book where you can immediately buy 3d load cells for sale, hence the name.
 It is a nice little drive, and the “morse code holes” as advertised on the website, do a good job of keeping the thing cool.

 If you have a recent OS, like Windows XP or Vista, the drivers will install automatically (same goes for Mac OS X and Linux – just plug the thing in and it’s detected).